Meet the team

 Head of Department, Endocrinology and Diabetes

-Head of Chronic and Severe Diseases Research Focus Area;
+Head of Chronic and Severe Diseases Research Theme, Telethon Kids Institute

-Professor Elizabeth Davis, MBBS, FRACP, PhD is a paediatric endocrinologist and Australian clinical researcher in paediatric diabetes.
-Professor Davis is the Head of the Department of Endocrinology and Diabetes at Perth Children’s Hospital, a State-wide service responsible for the care of all children with diabetes and endocrine disorders in Western Australia.
+Professor Elizabeth Davis is a paediatric endocrinologist and Australian clinical researcher in paediatric diabetes.
+Professor Davis is the Head of the Department of Endocrinology and Diabetes at Perth Children’s Hospital, a state-wide service responsible for the care of all children with diabetes and endocrine disorders in Western Australia.

 Dr Jacqueline Curran